Arnau Casas

-Arnau Casas Arcas (born 15 March 2004) is a Spanish professional footballer who plays as a defender for Liga Portugal 2 club Torreense.
+Arnau Casas Arcas (born 15 March 2004) is a Spanish professional footballer who plays as a defender for Primera Federación club Unionistas club on loan from Liga Portugal 2 club Torreense.

 Club career

 Born in Sant Cugat del Vallès, Barcelona, Catalonia, Casas grew up aspiring to be a professional footballer, physiotherapist, or lawyer.
 He started playing youth football for Mira-Sol, Sant Cugat, and Damm, before joining the famed Barcelona academy in 2019.

 In 2023, Casas joined Norwegian side Sarpsborg 08.

 On 8 August 2024, Casas signed a contract with Cambuur in the Netherlands for two seasons, with an option for a third.

 In June 2025, Casas signed a four-season contract with Portuguese club Torreense.

 International career

 Casas represented Spain at the 2023 UEFA European Under-19 Championship, where they reached semi-finals.

 Style of play

 Casas mainly operates as a defender and has been described as "due to the elegance of him taking the ball from behind, is reminiscent of Piqué.
 Also for his leadership in ordering the team from behind.
 He also has a quality that makes him very difficult to overcome: he skillfully handles both legs".